June-Skeeter/Module6_GEOS270/docs/Content_Part1.md

 :------------------------------------:|:-------------------------------------:
 <img src='content/images/Police.png'> |<img src='content/images/Protest.png'>

+---

 ## Ethics in Science

 Research often involves handling the private, personal information about individuals and minority groups:
-* There is a need that potential participants trust that their information will be used in a safe and respected manner
+* Potential participants must be able to trust that their information will be used in a safe and respected manner.
+* In some fields, ethics boards often review research proposals to ensure best practices are used.
+  * How will the data be used?
+  * Who will have access to data/results?
+  * What identifying information will be used/released?

-## Ethics in GIS
+### Ethics in GIS
+{: .no_toc }

-In many ways, GIS has the potential to be more intrusive in to people’s every day lives other sciences:
+GIS has the potential to be **more** intrusive in to people’s every day lives other sciences:
 * We can know where people are at any given time
 * We can guess at what they are doing reasonably well
 * We can know where people shop, approximately how much money they make, who they know, and to which organizations they belong